Police investigating after bust of Breonna Taylor vandalized in downtown Oakland

-The metal bust is displayed in downtown Oakland with the phrase "Say Her Name Breonna Taylor."
+The ceramic bust is displayed in downtown Oakland with the phrase "Say Her Name Breonna Taylor."

 RELATED: Hundreds turn out for Breonna Taylor protests, rallies throughout the Bay Area